biancapistea/moviesfinderapp/README.md

 - I thought about new features
 - I developed the required features
 - I used the newest Android technologies (Jetpack Compose, Flows, Compose Navigation)
-- I used Paginating for load the movies
+- I used Paginating for loading the movies